growly-group/woovers-js/README.md

 Contributions are welcome!
 Please follow these steps:

-1. **Create an Issue** â€“ Describe the bug, feature, or enhancement you want to implement.
+1. **Create an Issue**  Describe the bug, feature, or enhancement you want to implement.
-2. **Fork the Repository** â€“ Click the fork button on GitHub.
+2. **Fork the Repository**  Click the fork button on GitHub.
-3. **Make Changes** â€“ Implement your feature or fix.
+3. **Make Changes** Implement your feature or fix.
-4. **Open a Pull Request** â€“ Include a clear description of your changes.
+4. **Open a Pull Request** Include a clear description of your changes.
-5. **Assign a Reviewer** â€“ Assign a maintainer or project member to review your PR.
+5. **Assign a Reviewer** Assign a maintainer or project member to review your PR.